dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 into terms of their parametric counterparts, which are discrete and much simpler for entities to reason about.
-There is a much simpler basis for parity among disparate parametric models, so calculations for first/second order strategies are possible.
-Comparing models, the less sophisticated the entities are in the system, the more their attention is funneled into a subset of those features for decision making, but when there are social mechanics in the games, it quickly becomes intractable to reason steps ahead of non-parametric entities, even if those are artificial supercomputers reasoning about others of their own kind.
+There is a much simpler basis for parity among disparate parametric models, so calculations for first & second order strategies are possible.
+Comparing models, the less sophisticated the entities are in the system, the more their attention is funneled into a subset of those features for decision making.
+Still when there are social mechanics in the games, it quickly becomes intractable to reason steps ahead of non-parametric entities, even if those are artificial supercomputers reasoning about others of their own kind.
 This is basically what Nassim Taleb is writing more eloquently in the *Antifragile* section on "How Fat Tony Got Rich ...
 And Fat".

-Occams Razor dictates that first, second and third order effects can only be anticipated as conditional probabilites, where the lower order effects must be attained and become stable in order for higher order strategic calculations to become signficant.
+Occam's Razor dictates that first, second and third order effects can only be anticipated as conditional probabilites, where the lower order effects must be attained and become stable in order for higher order strategic calculations to become signficant.
 Because of this, even